plasmapotential/HEAT/docs/source/install.rst

 Installation
 ############

-There are two ways to run HEAT as a third party user.
-The first method is via an appimage, which is basically a Linux executable.
-The second method is via a docker container, which requires docker to be installed.
-Both methods provide the user with the ability to run HEAT, but only the docker container enables the user to edit the source code and develop new HEAT modules.

-If your goal is to get up an running quickly on a Linux machine, then choose the appImage.
-If your goal is to develop and edit the source code, then choose the docker container.

-The links below provide access to tutorials both methods.
+To run HEAT you will need to install the HEAT docker container from dockerhub.

+The link below explains how to install the HEAT docker container and get HEAT up and running.

 .. toctree::
    :maxdepth: 0

-   appimage
    docker

 To download test HEAT case